ossf/tac/process/templates/SIG_NAME_graduation_stage.md

 ## Special Interest Group (SIG) graduation

-The governing body must agree that the SIG has completed a major deliverable
+SIG has completed a major deliverable
-  * Link to relevant documentation.
+  * "link to completed deliverable".

 ## SIG has met all Incubating requirements
   * "link to Incubating PR if exists"